Marcus Powlowski: Political career

 Powlowski was elected as the Member of Parliament (MP) for Thunder Bay—Rainy River in 2019, representing the Liberal Party of Canada.
 He succeeded Don Rusnak, who did not seek re-election.
 Powlowski's campaign focused on healthcare reform, economic development for Northwestern Ontario, and environmental protection.
 He defeated Conservative Linda Rydholm with 35.3% of the vote to 29.3%.
 Powlowski won re-election in the 2021 election, defeating Conservative Adelina Pecchia with 34.3% of the vote, to 29.3%.
-In the 2025 General Election Powlowski won re-election for a second time, defeating Conservative Brendan Hyatt with 48.5% of the vote, to 42.9%.
+In the 2025 General Election Powlowski won re-election, defeating Conservative Brendan Hyatt with 48.5% of the vote, to 42.9%.